 A3.
 Belize enjoys a subtropical climate with bright sunshine all year round.
 We may experience intermittent showers, which help to keep our country green and lush.
 The days are warm with an average annual temperature of 80 degrees.
 The mountain areas experience cooler weather than the islands and coastal plains.
 In the Cayo district our warmest months are April and May and our coolest months are January and February.

 A4.
 The probability of a hurricane making landfall in Belize in any given year is 17%.
 A hurricane hasn't hit Belize in August in well over 100 years, but the prime storm season arrives in Belize and the Western Caribbean region in September and October.
 Of the 20 hurricanes that have made landfall in Belize in the past 117 years, 17 or 85% have arrived in September and October.

 Note, however, that the length of the coast of Belize (less than 200 miles) is much smaller than the length of the coasts of Florida, the Gulf Coast and the East Coast – for example the East Coast of the U..S. is 1860 miles in length, so it offers a much greater area for storms to strike.

 A5.
-We offer private transfers to and from the airport in air conditioned mini vans.
+We offer private transfers to and from the airport in recent model SUVs and Vans.
 The duration of the guided tour is approximately 1 ½ hours.
 The cost for a one way transfer is $150.00 for a group of 1 to 4.